Skip to main content

 Summary

 While deciding the pattern detection algorithm, it is important to understand the nature of the signal and the objective of the alert before choosing the algorithm.
-This guide describes a few guidelines which can be used while deciding the pattern algorithms with Levitate Alert Studio.
+This guide describes a few guidelines which can be used while deciding the pattern algorithms with Last9 Alert Studio.

 Troubleshooting